segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **Déborah Mesquita:** [Python AI: How to Build a Neural Network & Make Predictions](https://realpython.com/python-ai-neural-network/){:target="_blank"}
 >
 [Real Python](https://realpython.com/){:target="_blank"} is a blog that puts out great learning resources, ranging from beginner to advanced, for coding with Python.
-[Deborah Mesquita](https://deborahmesquita.com/){:target="_blank"} is a data scientist and member of the Real Python blogging team.
+[Déborah Mesquita](https://deborahmesquita.com/){:target="_blank"} is a data scientist and member of the Real Python blogging team.
 She's written a great article that walks you through building a neural network—a foundational part of AI—using Python.
 By the end of it, you'll know enough to be dangerous wielding Python as a tool for doing AI stuff ([and thangs](https://www.urbandictionary.com/define.php?term=stuff%20and%20thangs){:target="_blank"}).
 >
 > **Free or Paid:** Free.
 {: .notice--primary}